KatBrandt/sso_and_ds/README.md

 DIRECTORY_ID
 ```

-1. Run `cp .env.example .env` and add the appropriate secrets.
+1. Run `cp .env.example .env` and add the appropriate secrets to the .env file.

 ## Run the app and log in using SSO